me

 The Multiplayer Colonel Blotto Game

-with Enric Boix-Adserà and Siddhartha Jayanti
+Enric Boix-Adserà, BE, and Siddhartha Jayanti

 Games and Economic Behavior (full version), EC 2020 (extended abstract)